-Equalized value is the estimated value of all taxable real and personal property in each taxation district, by class, as of January 1 and certified by DOR on August 15 of each year.
+An equalized value is the estimated value of all taxable property in a taxation district, by class, as of January 1 and certified by DOR on August 15 of each year.
 The value represents market value (most probable selling price), except for agricultural property, which is based on its use (ability to generate agriculture) and agricultural forest and undeveloped lands, which are based on 50% of their full value.

-It is necessary for the DOR to determine an equalized value by taxing jurisdiction.
+It is necessary for DOR to determine an equalized value for each taxing jurisdiction.
 Equalized values are needed since property is assessed in different taxing districts at different percentages of market value.
-Uniform values are called equalized values because local levels of assessment are equalized and all non-agricultural property are valued on an equal basis, namely 100% of market value.
+Uniform values are called equalized values because local levels of assessment are equalized and all non-agricultural property are valued on an equal basis, 100% of full taxable value.